MYFan666/Computation-Aware-Link-Repair/README.md

 >
 > **Institution:**  Beijing University of Posts and Telecommunications

-This paper proposed a computation-aware link repair (CALR) algorithm to meet the computation demands of data centers in heavily damaged Distributed Cloud Networks.
+This paper presents a computation-aware link repair (CALR) scheme for large-scale distributed cloud network damage, which could effectively alleviate the conflict between finite repair resources and massive data processing requirements at the initial stage of network recovery.

 In the document **Supplementary Material for ''Computation-Aware Link Repair for Large-Scale Damage in Distributed Cloud Networks"**, we present the detailed derivations for the problem DSP.
 ### Citation